Anamcoollzz/stisla/readme.md

 # Step by step
 - Setup your database configuration first in ```.env```
+- Remove all default migrations in database/migrations folder
 - Publish all stisla component with below
 ``` bash
 $ php artisan vendor:publish --tag=stisla.all